mcrovero/effect-nextjs/README.md

     )
 ```

-Using `Effect.fn` with actions

-`Effect.fn` also works with actions, it is just more boilerplate to write it manually:
+Using `Effect.fn` with actions and Next .build() method, it is just more boilerplate to write it manually:

 ```ts
 type Input = { test: string }